 One of the most forgettable bikes ever released.

-XJ600 is a definition of average… regarding power, driving capabilities, and styling.
-It has some really awful tank to work with.
+XJ600 is a definition of average… regarding power, suspension, performance and styling.
+It has a really awful tank to work with.
 It doesn’t matter that it’s bulletproof and generally a good machine.
 The community doesn’t like it:)

 But Vintage Addiction didn’t mind, in 2016 they took it on.
 And created some really unforgettable restomod.
 I’m curious about the creative process here.
 Since – it obviously has the upgraded front forks – swapped from Yamaha R6, rear shocks come from a Honda.
 The nose went down – looks more aggressive.
 Spoked wheels always work.
 Brakes are modern with characteristic blue piston covers.
 But then someone decided to give it balloon white wall Firestones.
 They look good – but didn’t they just ruin the performance mods?